Operation Big Bird: Post-EDSA events and the Lebanese connection

-On February 26, 1986, The Marcos party arrived in Honolulu, Hawaii, beginning their exile.
-U.S. Customs officers take 5 hours to go over the 278 crates that group brought along with them.
+On February 26, 1986, the Marcos party arrived in Honolulu, Hawaii, beginning their exile.
+U.S. Customs officers spent five hours going over the 278 crates that the group had brought with them.
 Twenty-two crates contained more than Php27.7 million in newly minted currency, mostly hundred-peso denominations worth approximately US$1,270,000.00 There were other certificates of deposit from Philippine banks worth about US$1 million, five handguns, 154 videotapes, seventeen cassette tapes, and 2,068 pages of documents - all of which were impounded by Customs.
-The Marcos party was allowed to keep only US$300,000.00 in gold and $150,000.00 in bearer bonds that they brought in with their personal luggage because they declared them and broke no US customs laws.
+The Marcos party was allowed to keep only US$300,000.00 in gold and $150,000.00 in bearer bonds that they brought in with their personal luggage, because they declared them and broke no US customs laws.
 There were 24 one-kilo gold bars fitted into a $17,000 hand-tooled Gucci briefcase with a solid gold buckle and a plaque on it that read, "To Ferdinand Marcos, from Imelda, on the Occasion of our 24th Wedding Anniversary."
-On March 1, 1986, De Guzman returned to Vienna and meets Dagher who updates him on the various reactions in the Swiss banking community regarding the recent developments in Manila.
-De Guzman begins to take action on how to transfer the money from the Swiss Banks to Austria.
-On March 2, 1986, De Guzman and Dagher fly to Lebanon via Cyprus to meet with some contacts in the European banking industry—Beirut being the banking capital of the Mediterranean basin.
-After arriving in Jounieh, De Guzman and Dagher met with fellow bankers who give him an idea on how Iran was able to recover the frozen assets of the abdicated Shah Mohammad-Rezā Shāh Pahlavi in Switzerland.
-De Guzman was informed by the contacts that the Swiss banks will be moving the Marcos money to various financial institutions to safeguard the deposits and avoid a massive withdrawal—which the bankers alleged was a dark practice of the Swiss banking system.
-This brought forth the suggestion that De Guzman should go to Hawaii and meet with the Marcoses to get a power of attorney to withdraw the money in their behalf before the banks close in on the accounts.
-De Guzman claims he has no intimate associations with the Marcoses, but that his only contact would be Col. Irwin Ver, former Commanding Officer of the Presidential Security Group, and son of General Fabian Ver.
-It was here where De Guzman and his associates started calling the plan "Operation Big Bird."
+On March 1, 1986, De Guzman returned to Vienna and met with Dagher who updated him on the various reactions within the Swiss banking community regarding the recent developments in Manila.
+De Guzman began to take action on how to transfer the money from the Swiss Banks to Austria.
+On March 2, 1986, De Guzman and Dagher flew to Lebanon via Cyprus to meet with some contacts in the European banking industry -- Beirut being the banking capital of the Mediterranean basin.
+After arriving in Jounieh, De Guzman and Dagher met with fellow bankers who informed them how Iran was able to recover the frozen assets of Shāh Mohammad-Rezā Pahlavi, in Switzerland.
+De Guzman was told by the contacts that the Swiss banks would be moving the Marcos money to various financial institutions to safeguard the deposits and avoid a massive withdrawal, which the bankers alleged was a practice of the Swiss banking system.
+This resulted in the suggestion that De Guzman should go to Hawaii and meet with the Marcoses to get power of attorney to withdraw the money on their behalf before the banks closed-in on the accounts.
+De Guzman claimed he had no intimate association with the Marcoses, but that his only contact would be Col. Irwin Ver, former Commanding Officer of the Presidential Security Group, and son of General Fabian Ver.
+It was then that De Guzman and his associates started calling the plan "Operation Big Bird."
 On March 12, 1986, President Aquino passes Executive Order No. 2, freezing all Marcos assets in the Philippines.